 Blackbox recovered from Pakistan plane crash site: Airline spokesperson

-KARACHI: The flight data recorder and cockpit voice recorder have been recovered from site of a place crash in Karachi, an airline spokesman said on Saturday (May 23).
+KARACHI: The flight data recorder and cockpit voice recorder have been recovered from site of a plane crash in Karachi, an airline spokesman said on Saturday (May 23).

 "The black box had been found late yesterday, we are handing it over to the inquiry board," Pakistan International Airlines (PIA) spokesman Abdullah Khan said, clarifying that both the flight data recorder and cockpit voice recorder were found.